NBISweden/workshop-genome_annotation_elixir/labs/augustus_training.md

 agat_sp_filter_incomplete_gene_coding_models.pl --gff filter/codingGeneFeatures.filter.longest_cds.gff -f genome.fa -o filter/codingGeneFeatures.filter.longest_cds.complete.gff
 ```

-* We may also filter the gene models by distance from neighboring genes in order to be sure to have nice intergenic region wihtout genes in it in order to train properly intergenic parameters. (default 500 bp)
+* We may also filter the gene models by distance from neighbouring genes in order to be sure to have nice intergenic region without genes in it (default 500 bp).

 ```
 agat_sp_filter_by_locus_distance.pl --gff filter/codingGeneFeatures.filter.longest_cds.complete.gff -o filter/codingGeneFeatures.filter.longest_cds.complete.good_distance.gff
 ```

 * To avoid to bias the training and give an exhaustive view of the diversity of gene we have to remove the ones that are too similar to each other.
-In order to do so, we translate our coding genes into proteins, format the protein fasta file to be able to run a recursive blast and then filter them.
+In order to do so, we translate our coding genes into proteins, extract the protein fasta file to be able to run a recursive blast and then filter them.

 ```
 agat_sp_extract_sequences.pl -o protein/codingGeneFeatures.filter.longest_cds.complete.good_distance_proteins.fa -f genome.fa -p -cfs -cis -ct 1 --g filter/codingGeneFeatures.filter.longest_cds.complete.good_distance.gff